Workington Lifeboat Station: History

 In 1990, the lifeboat Douglas Currie (ON 1021) was placed on service for two years.
 The lifeboat was 17-years-old at this time, having previously served at four other lifeboat stations in Scotland.
-At the same time, a two-year-old relatively new carriage-launched lifeboat from the relief fleet was placed at Workington, on trial from 4 July 1990 until 3 January 1991, to evaluate shore launches and recovery.
+At the same time, a relatively new two-year-old carriage-launched lifeboat from the relief fleet was placed at Workington, on trial from 4 July 1990 until 3 January 1991, to evaluate shore launches and recovery.

 Shore launching was clearly not suited to the geography at Workington.
 On 8 June 1992, the station would receive a lifeboat from the relief fleet, 47-028 Sir John Fisher (ON 1141), funded by a gift from the Sir John Fisher Foundation, and the bequests of Frances Elizabeth Jackson and Mabel Annie Young.
 To accommodate the boat, a new boathouse was constructed on the quay at the Prince of Wales Dock, with a workshop, drying room, shower/toilet facilities, a fuel storage tank and crew-room.
 In a unique method of launching an All-weather lifeboat in the UK, the boat is set on a rail carriage in the boathouse.
-At time of launch, the boat is rolled out of the boathouse, and then a special launch davit system picks up the boat, which is then lowered into the water.
+At time of launch, the boat is rolled out of the boathouse, and then a special launch davit system picks up the boat, which is first lifted, and then lowered into the water.

 At a coastal review in 2004, it was decided to also place an Inshore lifeboat at Workington.
 Following a brief period with the relief lifeboat Spirit of RAOC (D-461), the lifeboat The Shannock (D-629) was placed on service on 12 August 2004.